laboroai/border/README.md

 # Border

 Border is a reinforcement learning library in Rust.
+For reusability of both RL environments and agents, this library provides a reference implementation of environments and agents, both of which are independent on each other.
+[Documentation](https://docs.rs/border) provides more information about how this library is used.

 [![CI](https://github.com/taku-y/border/actions/workflows/ci.yml/badge.svg)](https://github.com/taku-y/border/actions/workflows/ci.yml)
 [![Latest version](https://img.shields.io/crates/v/border.svg)](https://crates.io/crates/border)